Menu

 This is your opportunity to explain exactly how you’re doing living with thyroid disease (and any other conditions you have).
 Don’t hold back, be completely honest, and discuss at great detail how it is affecting your life and what you want to change or what you want to gain out of this appointment.
 Prior to the appointment, make a list of your symptoms so you can show the endocrinologist.

-You may find that the endocrinologist performs further testing for you too, which may or may not be conducted on the same day; such as blood, urine or saliva tests.
-They should then send the results to you and your regular doctor through the post within a month.
+You may find that the endocrinologist performs further testing, which may or may not be conducted on the same day; such as blood, urine or saliva tests.
+They should then send the results to you and your regular doctor a month.
 This further testing can include thyroid tests, vitamin levels and tests for other conditions, diseases or general health.

 A physical examination may also be performed; it is not unusual for the thyroid gland, located in your neck, to be examined, as well as the abdomen for the adrenal glands.
 Do bear in mind though, that most mainstream endocrinologists only recognise Addison’s Disease and Cushing’s Syndrome and not ‘adrenal fatigue‘ (note: it is more accurately referred to as hypothalamic-pituitary axis dysfunction), which many thyroid patients appear to have alongside hypothyroidism and / or Hashimoto’s.